chrispy2day/ChrispyCodeNinja/src/blog/GCP Post 1.md

 ---
 slug: gcp-dotnet-part1
-title: Running .NET on GCP Series Overview
+title: Running .NET on GCP, Series Overview
 description: In this first post on running .NET workloads on GCP, I'll provide an overview of what we will cover throughout this series and a tour of the portal.
 createdAt: 2018-01-29
 author: Chris Plowman